moonbeaming/AnnoyingCookie/README.md

 ## About Project

-This was an app I created with what I learnt from Scrimba's Frontend Career Path Course, using HTML, CSS, and vanilla Javascript.
+This was a website I created with what I learnt from Scrimba's Frontend Career Path Course, using HTML, CSS, and vanilla Javascript.
+It mimics how cookie consent forms pop up on almost every website.

 ## Features